Types of Eating Disorders

 Women with eating disorders have higher rates of miscarriage than do healthy, normal women.
-Also, your baby might be born prematurely, meaning that it would not weigh as much or be as well-developed as babies who are born full term.
+Also, babies might be born prematurely, meaning that they would not weigh as much or be as well-developed as babies who are born full term.

 Women with anorexia nervosa are underweight and may not gain enough weight during pregnancy.
 They risk having a baby with abnormally low birth weight and related health problems.